redpanda-data/connect/resources/docs/processors/list.md

 sent unchanged with its original parts.
 This occurs even if there are cached parts waiting to be combined, which will change the ordering of message parts through the platform.

+## `compress`

+Compresses parts of a message according to the selected algorithm.
+Supported compression types are: gzip (I'll add more later).
+If the list of target parts is empty the compression will be applied to all message parts.

+The 'level' field might not apply to all algorithms.

+Part indexes can be negative, and if so the part will be selected from the end counting backwards starting from -1.
+E.g. if index = -1 then the selected part will be the last part of the message, if index = -2 then the part before the last element with be selected, and so on.

 ## `decompress`